2026 Renewal Process

 As the College has no ability to process installment payments automatically, it is the responsibility of the

 Registrant to follow the payment schedule, submitting each e-transfer payment accordingly.
-You may wish to
+It is recommended that you

 follows: